 Enjoy taking your dishes with white truffle oil or black truffle oil.
 The Tuscan culinary traditions are strictly linked to the season, and they reach their best during fall, with uncountable delights.

-From mushrooms to pumpkins, chestnuts, these are only some of the many delicious ingredients that accompany the traditional Tuscan recipes in autumn.
+From mushrooms to pumpkins, to chestnuts, these are only some of the many delicious ingredients that accompany the traditional Tuscan recipes in autumn.
 But the king of the season has to be truffles.
-You can have both white truffle oil and black truffle oil with your dishes.

 Where to stay: Campo Dell’Amato